ddpie/unity-strands-agent/README.md

 - Unity 2022.3 LTS or higher
 - Python 3.11 (plugin automatically detects and configures)
 - AWS credentials configuration (for Amazon Bedrock services)
+- **macOS only**

+**Important**:
-**Important**: This plugin is specifically optimized for Python 3.11 and does not support other Python versions.
+- This plugin is specifically optimized for Python 3.11 and does not support other Python versions.
 On macOS, install with `brew install python@3.11`.
+- First-time opening of Unity Strands Agent may take some time for environment initialization, please be patient.

 #### Installation